 - Herpes simplex virus

-In developing countries, over 20 million individuals are affected by group B streptococci and develop acute rheumatic fever.
+In developing countries, over 20 million individuals are affected by group A streptococci and develop acute rheumatic fever.
 This disorder is the leading cause of death in young people.
-Other complications as a result of streptococcal pharyngitis include peritonsillar abscesses, acute glomerulonephritis, and toxic shock syndrome.
 Mortality from pharyngitis is rare but does occur if the airway is compromised.

 Most cases of pharyngitis resolve within 7 to 10 days.
 Treatment failures are usually due to antibiotic resistance, poor compliance, and untreated close contacts.

 Household members of patients with group A streptococci should be treated with a full 10-day course of antibiotics without any prior testing only if they present with symptoms.
 Asymptomatic individuals require no treatment.

 Patients and parents should be educated on the differences between bacterial and viral pharyngitis.
 Patients diagnosed with group A streptococcus infection should be encouraged to complete a full course of antibiotics to prevent the risk of rheumatic heart disease.
 Patients with viral pharyngitis should be instructed to treat the symptoms with OTC pain relievers and that there is no need for antibiotics.
 This will help to decrease antibiotic overprescribing and bacterial drug resistance.
 All patients with pharyngitis should be educated on the importance of handwashing, rest, and hydration.